Blog

 Object storage for cold/warm data

-Melbicom’s S3-compatible storage provides elastic capacity (plans from 1 TB to 500 TB+) and durability with erasure coding in top-tier facilities.
+Melbicom’s S3-compatible storage provides elastic capacity (plans from 1 TB to 500 TB) and durability with erasure coding in a Tier IV certified Amsterdam data center.
 Keep hot working sets on server NVMe; push logs, media, and less-frequently-accessed files to S3 with lifecycle policies.

 Backup targets outside the primary server

-Cold backup storage over SFTP with RAID-protected capacity and 10 Gbps transfers lets you pull nightly snapshots and database dumps off the production box.
-This not only reduces restore time objectives but it also frees space.
+Cold backup storage over SFTP with RAID-protected capacity and upload/download speed up to 10 Gbps lets you pull nightly snapshots and database dumps off the production box.
+This not only improves recovery options but also frees space.

 Relieve origin reads

-A worldwide CDN (55+ locations) positioned before static assets moves bandwidth and I/O away from main servers, which results in scaled read operations without requiring extra storage disks.
+A worldwide CDN (55+ locations across 39 countries) positioned before static assets moves bandwidth and I/O away from main servers, which results in scaled read operations without requiring extra storage disks.

 These layers support your existing server expansion methods and integrate seamlessly when your provider maintains uniformity in footprint and networking across locations.
 Consider Melbicom’s data center locations and tiers when architecting for locality, latency, and compliance.